Hyūga-Shintomi Station: Layout

 The station consists of an island platform serving two tracks at grade with two sidings.
-The station building is modern structure built in 1992 from local materials and designed with elements to resemble the town logo as well as an agricultural green house, recalling the key economic activity of the town.
+The station building is modern structure built in 1992 from local materials and designed with elements to resemble the town logo as well as an agricultural greenhouse, recalling the key economic activity of the town.
 It houses a staffed ticket window and a waiting area.
 Access to the island platform is by means of a footbridge.
 A bike shed is provided at the station forecourt.
 The station is not staffed by JR Kyushu but some types of tickets are available from a kan'i itaku agent on site who staffs the ticket window.

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line.
 In the first phase of expansion, the track was extended north from Jirogabyū (now Hyūga-Sumiyoshi to Takanabe which opened on 11 September 1920 as the new northern terminus.
 This station, at the time known as Minashiro (三納代) was opened on the same day as an intermediate station on the new track.
 Expanding north from Takanabe in phases and joining up with other networks, the track eventually reached Kokura and the entire stretch from Kokura through this station to Miyakonojō was redesignated as the Nippō Main Line on 15 December 1923.
 On 20 March 1961, the station was renamed from Minashiro to Hyūga-Shintomi.
+Freight operations were discontinued in 1982 and baggage handling in 1984.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.